pnp/PnP/Libraries/Core.JavaScript/docs/getting-started.md

 	2. `typings install` - installs the required typings files as defined in typings.json

 7. Type `gulp serve` and you should see the browser launch and an alert window display a random string of length 5.

+Because we are watching the files, any changes will be reflected in the served files after a new build is complete.
+You can point from a script tag in your SharePoint site to the http://localhost:3000 site to use the files.
+Any changes you make will be reflected thanks to the watched build.